ASRC Statement of affirmation of solidarity with First Nations Communities

 (Jan - Dec 2022)

-Our RAP is part of our contribution toward reconciliation.
+Our RAP (Reconciliation Action Plan), created in 2022, is part of our contribution toward reconciliation.
 We acknowledge First Nations people’s unceded sovereignty and recognise and celebrate their continuing connections to land, waters, communities, cultures and customs.

-We aim to provide a strong example to our sector and community by demonstrating our commitment to reconciliation in all of our work.
+With the 2022 Reflect RAP, we aimed to provide a strong example to our sector and community by demonstrating our commitment to reconciliation in all of our work.
+Today, our commitment remains intact and we’ll continue to take steps to reconciliation as allies.

 Our Approach